whotwagner/logrotten/README.md

     ( https://ctftime.org/event/718 )
   - A detailed description and a PoC of this challenge was written by the
   - nsogroup ( https://blog.nsogroup.com/logrotate-zajebiste-500-points/ )

+## Precondition for privilege escalation
+  - Logrotate has to be executed as root
+  - The logpath needs to be in control of the attacker
+  - "create" option is set in the logrotate configuration

 ## Tested version
   - Debian GNU/Linux 9.5 (stretch)
+  - Amazon Linux 2 AMI (HVM)
+  - Ubuntu 18.04.1
+  - logrotate 3.8.6
+  - logrotate 3.11.0
   - logrotate 3.15.0

 ## Compile